NOTE: This page is pending updates to reflect the Environment Protection Act 2017

 You should conduct your own due diligence, including, for example:

-• Current and previous zoning, ownership or activities carried out on the site.
+- Current and previous zoning, ownership or activities carried out on the site.
 Council rate records are a useful record of this information.
-Refer to Planning Practice Note: Potentially Contaminated Land for a list of activities with high and medium potential for contamination.
+Refer to Planning Practice Note 30: Potentially Contaminated Land for a list of activities with high and medium potential for contamination.

-• Review certificates and statements of environmental audit (available on EPA website and accessible via links from the Environmental Audit data in the Victoria Unearthed interactive map)
+- Review environmental audit statements (available on EPA Register of environmental audits and accessible via links from the Environmental Audit data in the Victoria Unearthed interactive map)

-• Review the EPA Priority Sites Register for information about sites with a current EPA Notice (for example, clean-up notice or pollution abatement notice (PAN) or minor works pollution abatement notice (MWPAN).
+- Review the EPA Priority Sites Register for information about sites with a current EPA Notice (for example, sites issued with a current clean up notice, pollution abatement notice, current environmental action notice or other notice to manage contamination).

 Consumer Affairs Victoria provides a due-diligence checklist for prospective residential property buyers.

-If you own a property within an Environmental Audit Overlay (EAO) an environmental audit must be completed for the site before it can be redeveloped for a ‘sensitive use’ (a residential use, a childcare centre, a pre-school centre or primary school).
+If you own a property within an Environmental Audit Overlay (EAO) an environmental audit must be completed for the site before it can be redeveloped for a sensitive use (a residential use, a childcare centre, a pre-school centre or primary school), children's playground or secondary school.

 Find out more: Environmental Audit Overlay